Last updated:

 Increased demand in Brisbane Fringe

 Brisbane’s fringe office market is heating up as more businesses look beyond the CBD for workspace.
-With rising rents and tighter availability in the city centre, companies are increasingly turning to fringe areas like Fortitude Valley, South Brisbane, and Newstead.
-These markets offer tenants cost-effective space, strong incentives, and growing amenity access, making them smart alternatives to core CBD locations.
+With rising rents and tighter availability in the city centre, companies are increasingly turning to fringe areas like Fortitude Valley, South Brisbane, and Newstead for more affordable, high-quality office spaces.
+According to the PCA, the fringe recorded a 10.5% vacancy, which has been on the decline for a number of years.

 Get in touch with Tenant CS